 In my own family, I see how effective that appeal to an alternative is.
 It is an appeal to a gentler, softer medicine than the cold and heartless system they find themselves in.
 Unburdened by scientific rigour, it has the weight of ‘history’ instead and with that a nostalgia for a bygone era.
 A world they can understand.

 These products rely heavily on a system of folklore creation both about their pasts and what they can do for you today.
-Purity, wholeness, wellness, these terms are never defined but are accepted as states of mind in contrast to the feeling of creeping toxicity and unwellness many Americans feel.
+Purity, wholeness, and wellness, these terms are never defined but are accepted as states of mind in contrast to the feeling of creeping toxicity and unwellness many Americans feel.

 The Four Thieves story isn’t about the facts of the case, which I hope I’ve been able to at least throw into doubt.
 It’s about the unsayable feelings of a community.
 A community that hurts and finds no relief.
 That craves a deeper understanding of their medicine.
 That feels isolated from modern systems, so seeks other claims to knowledge, even if deep down they know it isn’t true.

 They hope there can be a panacea.
 They want one so bad.
-A wonder potion that will protects all of us from what avails us.
+A wonder potion that will protect all of us from what avails us.
 I can extend grace for those blinded by hope, but those that make millions off their suffering, how very dare you.
 I hope one day you are held accountable for the harm you have done.

 - Quote source,